AdityaGoyal1505/AI-Infrastructure-Security-and-Monitoring-Platform/README.md

 ---

-# 📄 License
+## 📄 License

-This project is built for educational, research, portfolio, and learning purposes.
+Built for educational, research, portfolio, and learning purposes.